rpgreview/papersandpaychecks/pnp.md

 **Craft (structural)**

-A Craft (structural) skill check is used when a character is producing various items related to the home, building and construction industry from various materials including wood, metal, or concrete.
+A Craft (structural) skill check is used when a character is producing various items related to the home, building and construction industry from various materials including wood, metal, plastic, or concrete.
 It includes various furnishings and fittings, structural painting, plastering, tiling, cement laying, plumbing, and building electrics, all of which can be taken as optional specialisations.

 **Craft (visual art)**

 A Craft (visual art) skill check is used when a character is engaging in the production, repair, or restoration of items of fine art through an object medium (i.e., excluding acting, music, etc).
-This includes painting, jewellry, sculpture, and video, all of which can be taken as optional specialisations.
+This includes painting, jewellery, sculpture, and video, all of which can be taken as optional specialisations.

 **Firearms**

-A Firearms skill check is used whenever a character uses a portable baralled weapon that launches projectiles with powered force which invariably operates by pointing and the weapon at the target and releasing with a trigger.
-There are optional specialisations for handguns, rifles, and even esoteric anarchronisms such as muskets and crossbows.
+A Firearms skill check is used whenever a character uses a portable barelled weapon that launches projectiles with powered force which invariably operates by pointing and the weapon at the target and releasing with a trigger.
+There are optional specialisations for handguns, rifles, and even esoteric anarchronisms such as muskets and crossbows. {what about tasers?}

 **Gymnastics**